 - MULTI-USE ASSISTANCE: Helps move wheelchairs, buggies and walkers etc. move up to higher step...

-- ALUMINIUM BODY: Anti-corrosive for extensive use outdoors, it is steady and tough for reliability...
+- ALUMINIUM BODY: Anti-corrosive for extensive use outdoors, the portable ramp is steady and tough for...

-- GUARDRAILS: Placed on each side, it prevents the wheels from rolling off the edges and causing harm.
+- GUARDRAILS: Placed on each side, the folding ramp prevents the wheels from rolling off the edges and...

 Sometimes a manual car can be driven by a disabled driver without having to be adapted.
 This can be, for example, if someone suffers from kidney disease, or something similar, where a disabled badge holder needs to park near to their destination because they can become tired very rapidly when walking.